poochi/poochi.github.io/about.md

 title: About
 ---

 Hey there !
 My name is *Gowtham Rangarajan Raman*.
-Im also called as *rang* among friends and *poochi* when im online. <br>
+I'm also called as *rang* among friends and *poochi* when im online. <br>
 I hack into linux kernel, android OS and ARM compilers apart from writing test suites, refactoring utilities for audio components during my dayjob <a href="http://ittiam.com/en/Index.aspx">here</a>.
 I can turn nocturnal, at times, to satiate my passion for building software.
 I explore my creative side by writing apps for the web, mobile and at times Desktops.
-I enjoy reading research publications,implementing them, and explaining it to other folks.
-I learn by doing and am certainly not afraid to jump tracks !
+I enjoy reading research publications,implementing them and explaining it to other folks.
+I learn by doing and am certainly not afraid to jump tracks!

 You can always find me working on something,  be it developing a game, or a mobile app, or hacking execs or discussing math/programming problem with folks.
 I guess its part of the 'exploring' phase for a newbie.